datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 i.e., the probability of getting the correct answer over the whole dataset.

-It has been proved that **the ensemble will converge in random forest as the number of trees gets large.** And the generalization error is proven to be related to the strength and the mean correlation,
+It has been proved that **the ensemble will converge in the random forest as the number of trees gets large.** And the generalization error is proven to be related to the strength and the mean correlation,

 $$
 P_{err} \leq \frac{\bar \rho (1-s^2) }{s^2}.